Josee5691/alx-zero_day/0x03-git/README.md

-Hello there I am a fullstack developer
+Hello there I am now
+a fullstack developer